Travel advice for India

 Ravi, local travel experts recommend the following tips for a successful and smooth December trip to India:

 The key is to be well-prepared ahead of your visit.
-This ensures you enjoy a seamless travel experience and make the most of your December holiday in India.
+This ensures you enjoy a seamless travel experience and make the most of your December vacation in India.
 Do you need a hand planning?
 Check out our tailor-made travel service.

 Delhi, where ancient and modern India coexist, is a fitting initiation to your Indian adventure.
-The Indian capital is awash with historical sights, vibrant markets, and dynamic neighbourhoods offering an eclectic mix of both old-world charm and contemporary allure.
+The Indian capital is awash with historical sights, vibrant markets, and dynamic neighborhoods offering an eclectic mix of both old-world charm and contemporary allure.

 The weather in India in December is cooler, also in Delhi.
 It's making sightseeing and exploration much more pleasant.
-Key highlights in Delhi include the majestic Jama Masjid, the towering Qutub Minar, tranquil Lodhi Gardens, the awe-inspiring Lotus Temple, and the vibrant markets of Chandni Chowk.
+Key highlights in Delhi include the majestic Jama Masjid, the towering Qutub Minar, tranquil Lodhi Yards, the awe-inspiring Lotus Temple, and the vibrant markets of Chandni Chowk.

 Historical sites like Humayun's tomb - a stunning Mughal architectural masterpiece and a UNESCO World Heritage Site - must be on your visit list.
 Similarly, the magnificent Red Fort, which houses numerous museums displaying artifacts from India's historical past, demonstrates the grandeur of Mughal architecture.